 Most patent applications attempting to claim exclusive rights to conventional breeding are for plants which inherit specific gene variants.
 A typical patent application starts with a claim covering a plant trait and a specific genotype, regardless of the method used in the process.
-In addition, the patent claims cover the seeds, progeny, harvest and the usage of marker genes that are necessary for the selection and successful crossing of the plants.
+In addition, the patent claims cover the seeds, progeny and harvest.

 It is obvious from the patent descriptions that methods, such as selecting gene variants from existing plant populations or screening for random mutations, are decisive for the production of the claimed plants.
-These methods are typical for processes of conventional breeding.
 Technical processes are also frequently mentioned, e. g. transgenesis or new genomic techniques, even though, in reality, the plants have been obtained through conventional breeding.

 Ultimately, the strategy behind these patents is designed to enable companies escape the prohibitions in Article 53 (b), and thus establish claims on the biological resources (gene variants) needed by all breeders.
-As a further consequence, this also allows to claim plants resulting from further breeding as an invention that inherit the relevant gene variants.
+As a further consequence, this would also allow genes resulting from further breeding to be claimed as an invention - and would include their variations and all plants inheriting them.